Out-of-distribution detection for regression tasks: parameter versus predictor entropy

 Two crucial differences with our FuNN-HyVI are 1) they use a variational family of multivariate Gaussian distribution with diagonal covariance matrix (as in our FuNN-MFVI which performs poorly) where we use a generative network and 2) they regularize the KL term to increase its importance in the ELBO on mini-batches where we maintain the expected gradient of the ELBO.
 Finally, their method also differs in that they use data-dependent Gaussian process priors where we simply use a Gaussian prior on parameters.

-\section{EMPIRICAL STUDY}
+\section{Empirical Study}

-Our experiments aimed primarily at evaluating the quality of the uncertainty predicted with our methods.
-In accordance with the literature we computed the root-mean-square error (RMSE) and log Posterior Predictive (LPP) on held out test data, but we also considered other metrics to evaluate the uncertainty of the model as a whole and as well as its ability to detect OOD inputs.
+Our experiments aim primarily at evaluating the quality of the uncertainty predicted with our methods.
+In accordance with the literature, we report the root-mean-square error (RMSE) and log Posterior Predictive (LPP) on held out test data (see Suppl.
+Mat.), but we also consider other metrics to evaluate the uncertainty of the model as a whole and as well as its ability to detect OOD inputs.